nayafia/lemonade-stand/README.md

 ## SaaS

 *SaaS means [Software as a Service](https://en.wikipedia.org/wiki/Software_as_a_service).
-In this model, the codebase itself is open source, but you might offer additional paid services that make it easier for people to use your project.
-One common example of a paid service is charging for hosting.*
+In this model, the codebase itself can remain open source, but you offer paid services such as charging for use of a main hosted site or for handling the hosting of dedicated instances for customers.
+Typically, paying customers also get priority support.*

 #### Pros